 The facility was designed to expand in the future to house an additional 100 inmates being a total 350 bed facility.

-Captain Williams is assisted in the detention operations by his second in command, Lieutenant Maureen Sharp, who assists with scheduling, inmate commissary, budget, planning, personnel issues and fiscal management.
+Captain Patterson, Jail Administrator, is assisted in the detention operations by his second in command, Lieutenant Maureen Sharp, who assists with scheduling, inmate commissary, budget, planning, personnel issues and fiscal management.

 Each detention shift consists of at least one female and one male officer that are respectively responsible for conducting regular rounds of the female and male cell blocks.
 The Division also oversees a Transport Division that is responsible for transporting both local and federal inmates to court and medical appointments, work detail assignments, Department of Corrections locations and also transports involuntary commitments to the appropriate medical facilities.

 The Detention Center has an in-house Medical Division that provides health services to inmates incarcerated.
 These services include, but are not limited to, initial medical screenings, medical histories, physical exams, and prescription and administering of needed medications.
 Medical staff work with community agencies and provide care for inmates with chronic conditions, communicable diseases, alcohol and drug detox needs, dental care, mental health services, and prenatal care.
 The in-house Medical Division helps to minimize unnecessary inmate trips to the hospital and excessive pharmacy costs, while also improving the quality of care for inmates incarcerated at the Detention Center.

 Eligible inmates can participate in Inmate Work Details, Work Release Programs, and G.E.D.
 Programs, and have access to speak with Jail Ministers when requested.

 Effective January 1 2012, our visitation hours will change and there will no daily visitation between the hours of 4:30 pm and 7:30 pm.